timfox456/myresume/Tim-Fox-Resume.md

 **Geophysical Insights**, Houston, TX

   * Worked on unsupervised SOM-based Neural Network to find Oil and Gas depisits in seismic data
+  * Implementd Computer Vision model for extraction of features
   * Implemented SOM in Python

 **Match.com**, Dallas, TX: